yuin/gopher-lua/README.rst

 +++++++++++++++++++++++++++++++++++++++++
 User-Defined types
 +++++++++++++++++++++++++++++++++++++++++
-You can exntend GopherLua with new types wrriten in Go.
+You can extend GopherLua with new types written in Go.
 ``LUserData`` is provided for this purpose.

 .. code-block:: go